StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 ## Overview

 Monitor functions are run by [monitors](/use/checks-and-monitors/monitors.md) in StackState.
-They can process 4T data to trigger a change in health status of a component or relation.
+They process 4T data to trigger a change in health status of a component or relation.
 A number of monitor functions are shipped together with StackState, or you can write your own monitor function as a groovy script.

 ## Create a custom monitor function